Checklist for Jelly organisers

-Jelly organisers are busy people, with their own work and businesses to look after as well as planning Jelly events.
 So I find organising Jelly is easier if I have a list of tasks to refer to so I don’t forget anything.
 This is my checklist, which I hope will be a useful base to start from.
 Yours may be different or have additional jobs.

 Jelly Logo - casual get togethers for homeworkers & freelancers

-First steps to Jelly
+First steps

-• Set up a page for your location on the Jelly Wiki
+• Set up a page for your location on the Jelly Wiki.

-• Start to spread the word on social media to gauge local interest and perhaps get suggestions for suitable venues
+• Start to spread the word on social media to gauge local interest and perhaps get suggestions for suitable venues.

 • Consider a press release to local papers.
-You can adapt this template press release to your own requirements
+You can adapt this template press release to your own requirements.

 Getting organised

 • Create a Jelly booking page on Eventbrite or another similar site.
-You will be able to copy your first event for subsequent occasions
+You will be able to copy your first event for subsequent occasions.

-• Email your Jelly list, including a link to the booking page and the date booking will open
+• Email your Jelly list, including a link to the booking page and the date booking will open.

-• Tweet about the forthcoming Jelly, including reasons why people should come along and a link to the booking page or other information
+• Tweet about the forthcoming Jelly, including reasons why people should come along and a link to the booking page or other information.

-• Blog about Jelly
+• Blog about events.

-The day before Jelly
+The day before

 Biscuits for Jelly

-• Send a welcoming email to those who have booked, repeating essential information such as directions, refreshment arrangements etc. (Click on Edit, Manage, Email attendees, Create New on your Eventbrite page)
+• Send a welcoming email to those who have booked, repeating essential information such as directions, refreshment arrangements etc.

 • Prepare a flipchart/large sheet of paper with login and password details, hashtags and attendees’ Twitter names